wasim919/message.io/readme.md

 ### Steps for running on your local machine:

 1. Clone the repo
+2. Make a firebase project and edit the firebase configuration file in firebase.js.
-2. Go to the project directory, open cmd and type the following commands:
+3. Go to the project directory, open cmd and type the following commands:

     i. npm install